CodeNinjasFranklin/YellowBeltBootCamp/README.md

-# Javascript: Outside the YellowBelt
+# Javascript: Outside the Yellow Belt
 This project contains the code for the projects done in the monday night Code Ninjas Javascript class.

 **Contents**